 Also call your child’s doctor if your child is under 5 and has flu symptoms.
 Children under 5 are at higher risk for complications from the flu.

 If your child doesn’t have a doctor, call the Community Health Access Program at 800-756-5437.

-Kids that have only mild cold or flu symptoms can be treated at home.
+Kids that have only mild cold, flu or COVID-19 symptoms can be treated at home.
 If you take them to the hospital with only mild symptoms, you will have a long wait.
 Hospitals must see sicker patients first.
 Learn how to care for someone with COVID-19 symptoms.